-Now I know I don’t share that many side dishes here on the blog.
+I know I don’t share too many side dishes here on the blog.
 Mainly because when I make dinner on a regular weeknight myself, I don’t want to deal with three or four different pots and pans going on.

 Ever since I shared my best tips for cooking fresh green beans, I’ve been wanting to share this uber-simple way I make sautéed green beans.